rpuhalovich/.dotfiles/.cheatsheets/nvim.md

 - Use ^Q to put results in quickfix.
 - Use `:cdo <sed command>`. eg. `:cdo s/something/somethingElse/gc`.

+## Edit command mode commands with vim keybindings

+In command mode press `<c-f>` to bring up a command edit window.

 ## Treesitter

 If your Treesitter starts shitting itself and throwing errors.
 Try doing the following: